 To change the display order of the objects with the mouse, select an object and drag it to a new position in the list above or below an object at the same level in the tree.
 The pointer changes to a black arrow if the object can be moved to the cursor location, or a red circle with a diagonal line if the object cannot be moved to the indicated location.
-Alternatively, select an object and use the Bring to Front, Send to Back, Bring Forward, and Send Backward commands.
-These commands can be accessed in the Layout | Arrange command group or by right-clicking on an object in the Contents window.
+Alternatively, select an object and use the To Front, To Back, Forward, and Backward commands.
+These commands can be accessed in the Layout | Move command group or by right-clicking on an object in the Contents window.